White Pigeon, Michigan

 White Pigeon is a village in St. Joseph County in the U.S. state of Michigan.
-The population was 1,522 at the 2010 census.
+The population was 1,718 at the 2020 census.
 The village is located within White Pigeon Township.
+Its also located along Michigan's border with Indiana.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.41 sqmi, of which 1.39 sqmi is land and 0.02 sqmi is water.
-The White Pigeon River flows through the south end of town, emptying into the St. Joseph River that flows to Lake Michigan.
+The Pigeon River flows through the south end of town, emptying into the St. Joseph River that flows to Lake Michigan.